skycoin/docs/content/_index.md

 title = "Introduction"
 +++

+The [User Guide](user-guides/) provides guides and tutorials on using Skycoin and Skycoin software.

-The Developer Reference aims to provide technical details and API information to help you start building Skycoin-based applications.
+The [Developer Reference](dev-docs/) aims to provide technical details and API information to help you start building Skycoin-based applications.
 To make the best use of this documentation, you may want to install the current version of Skycoin core, either from [source](https://github.com/skycoin/skycoin)